sebastianbergmann/phpunit-documentation-english/src/fixtures.rst

 tests is a database connection: you log into the database once and reuse the database connection instead of creating a new connection for each test.
 This makes your tests run faster.

+The ``setUpBeforeClass()`` and ``tearDownAfterClass()`` template methods are called before the first test of the test case class is run and after the last test of the test case class is run, respectively.

 :numref:`fixtures.sharing-fixture.examples.DatabaseTest.php`
 uses the ``setUpBeforeClass()`` and